 And eventually Enclave personnel too.
 That's the dangerous folly of biological weapons.

-Tenpenny may want to nuke Megaton because he thinks it spoils his penthouse view, but he has enough morals to at least want the townspeople evacuated before the deed is done.
+Tenpenny may want to detonate Megaton's nuke because he thinks the town spoils his penthouse view, but he has enough morals to at least want the townspeople evacuated before the deed is done.
 Too bad the guy he put in charge of the operations doesn't have such moral qualms.

-Unlike previous installments (where Fallout 2 even had a specific "perk" for the act), Fallout 3 and Fallout: New Vegas will absolutely refuse to let you target children.
+Unlike previous installments (where Fallout 2 even had a specific karma score for the act), Fallout 3 and Fallout: New Vegas will absolutely refuse to let you target children.
 Children are in fact completely invincible in these games; on the other hand, they are also completely passive.

 Not sure if it fits here, but Butch of Fallout 3 is the resident Jerk Jock, but later in the game, if you recruit him and start doing evil things, he'll begin to comment on your actions by saying things like, "Bad is one thing, evil is another".
 Even he doesn't approve of half the things your evil Wanderer does.

 LegatusLanius will gladly crush anyone who opposes him in his quest to bring the might of the Legion to bear in the Mojave.
-If you oppose him in a certain way, he expresses his intent to nail you to the west-facing side of the Hoover Dam"so you can watch your world die"—and yet he finds the methods of the Frumentarii, such as dirty-bombing Searchlight and subjecting Nipton to a sadistic lottery, distasteful.
+If you oppose him in a certain way, he expresses his intent to nail you to the west-facing side of the Hoover Dam"so you can watch your world die", or to outright rape a female courier — and yet he finds the methods of the Frumentarii, such as dirty-bombing Searchlight and subjecting Nipton to a sadistic lottery, distasteful.
 He also refuses to lead his men to a Pyrrhic Victory where they will inevitably die of attrition and reveals that he personally believes that he's lost too many of his men getting to this point despite what Caesar thinks.

 The Legion themselves are all the bad parts of the Roman Empire—crucifixions, enslavement, ransacking various other societies—but they really, really hate drug dealers... something you can use to your advantage if you're trying to give the Great Khans a reason to defect.